yenyin262/recreative-ws2-2018/README.md

-# RED Starter
+# Recreative Apparel

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A website for a lifestyle brand featuring a blog.

 ## Installation